Mathieu-Desrochers/Learning-DotNet7/README.md

 Composing Services
 ------------------
 Create a docker image for each project.

-    Customers-Api
-    Orders-Api

 Create the docker-compose.yml file.

     services: